 In Selah "Attendance Works!"

-During the month of September, the Selah School District joins other districts across the nation to participate in an attendance awareness campaign focusing on chronic absenteeism and the importance of all aged students attending school.
+This fall, the Selah School District joined other districts across the nation to participate in an attendance awareness campaign focusing on chronic absenteeism and the importance of all aged students attending school.

 Across the country, more than 8 million students are missing so many days of school that they are academically at risk.
 Chronic absences—missing 10% or more of school days due to an absence for any reason, can translate into academic challenges—third-graders unable to master reading, sixth-graders failing subjects, and ninth-graders dropping out of high school.